Why do you save and plant trees instead of doing something else?

 While these groups are largely underfunded, they do amazing work--and that's where we come in to make sure they have everything they need and more to get the job done.

-All proceeds from sales and subscriptions are used to fund all aspects of 8 Billion Trees: spreading awareness through marketing, paying our employees liveable wages, providing employment to thousands below the poverty line who help us to plant, and of course planting trees!
+All proceeds from sales and subscriptions are used to fund all aspects of 8 Billion Trees: spreading awareness through marketing, paying our employees liveable wages, providing employment to thousands below the poverty line who help us to plant, and of course conserving and planting trees!

 Please click here to learn more about the amazing groups and charities we partner with and support them with your donations directly.

 Interested to learn more on why we aren't a charity?
 We've created an entire article explaining more.